A Short Introduction to Cosmology and its Current Status: Galaxy surveys

 where $\mu={\hat k}\cdot{\hat n}$ and we have defined the {\it growth rate}, $f=d\ln\delta_M/d\ln a$.
 This correction to the density contrast on linear scales is known as {\it redshift space distortion} (or RSD for short) \cite{1987MNRAS.227....1K}.
 The effect on the correlation function of the galaxy density contrast is to squash it along the line of sight on large scales but to lead to spikes on small scales (known as the fingers of God effect).
 Interestingly, because it has such a distinct signature, we can pull it out of the data and use it to measure $f$ or, more usually, $f\sigma_8$ which, in turn, will also depend on cosmological parameters.
 While the peculiar velocities are a contaminant, they are a useful contaminant which contain additional information.

 We must now address the main imperfections when analyzing a spectroscopic redshift survey.
-An obvious one is what we call {\it Cosmic Variance}.
+An obvious one is what we called {\it Cosmic Variance} before and it is useful to revisit what that means in this case.
 On the largest scales we have fewer Fourier modes to sample the density field.
 To understand this limitation, one has to realise that we only see a finite patch of the Universe which in turns means that the Fourier modes are effectively discretised.
 That means we only measure the power spectrum at a finite number of discrete Fourier modes, $P({\vec k}_i)$.
 We can organise the samples into shells of constant magnitude, ${\bar k}$ and width $\Delta k$, and count the number of modes (or samples) in each shell.
 In each shell we have $N({\bar k})\propto {\bar k}^2 \Delta k $ number of modes.
 We can see, then, that for large scales (small $k$) we have far fewer samples than on small scales (large $k$).
 We expect then to have large uncertainties on large scales.

 Another limitation to galaxy surveys is that we only have a discrete number of galaxies, unlike the density field that we model as a continuum.
 Indeed, in the observable Universe we expect about $10^{11}$ galaxies, but, in practice, we only observe a small fraction of them.
 When we build our galaxy density contrast, we are basing it on a number density which is, in practice